quinnmax/situate/readme.md

 ### Labeled data

-Labels on training images define tight bounding boxes for situation objects in the image.
+The relationships between the constituent objects are inferred from the training data.
+Each training image should have a label file that specifies tight bounding boxes for situation objects in the image.

 Labels can be generated with the tool:

 	labels_generate('my_image_directory/');

+These images and label files will be used to train:
+- the situation model
+- visual classifiers [edit:cite]
+- bounding box regressors [edit:cite]

-These images and label files will be used to learn the relationships between objects (via the situation model), and classifiers for each of the constituent objects.
-The reliability of the individual classifiers is often used to weight the classifier output when using it to evaluate whether or not the situation is present in a testing image.
+The reliability of the individual classifiers can be estimated and used to weight the classifiers contribution to situation detections.